-I met Antonia Wise-Stewart at a London Mums Network event and we hit it off right away.
+I met Antonia at a London Mums Network event and we hit it off right away.
 We got chatting about motherhood and mothermoons and she shared a bit of her own experience of the early days after having her babies.

 Our chat gave me an idea.
 Just like people share their birth stories, I want to share encouraging mothermoon stories so I've asked Antonia to share hers here.
 Thanks so much for sharing your experience Antonia!